 Obsidian Sync

-Dotfiles are not synced by Obsidian Sync.
-Use a non-dotfile path like init.lua and configure it in settings to ensure your Lua config syncs across devices.
+Obsidian Sync skips dotfiles.
+Use a non-dotfile name like init.lua (the first candidate in the fallback chain) to ensure your Lua config syncs across devices.

 Example init.lua